sideos/sideos-did-method/README.md

 Cryptographic weaknesses may occure if new technologies are able to break through the protection layer or conceptual shortcuts in the cryptographic algorithms are discovered.
 The sideos DID method is using a versioning system to be able to migrate to updates of the underlying cryptographic primitives.

 DID documents may be tempared with if the storage of the DID document has certain vulnerabilities with respect to the access permissions or integrity protection.
 It is part of the defense strategy to protect DID Document on the storage and transmission layer.

+If the Identity Holder looses control over the secret keys there may be unauthorized changes to the DID Document via the UPDATE operation or a key revocation via the DEACTIVATION operation is not possible inthe case the keys are lost or destroyed.